 Domestic Violence Clinic Graduate Teaching Fellowships

-Please complete an application, and submit it to both the Domestic Violence Clinic and the Women's Law and Public Policy Fellowship Program at email@example.com and firstname.lastname@example.org.
+Please complete an application, and submit it to both the Domestic Violence Clinic c/o Chase Whiting at email@example.com and the Women's Law and Public Policy Fellowship Program at firstname.lastname@example.org.
 Please be sure to indicate your interest in the Domestic Violence Clinic on the application.
-Applications must be submitted by November 16, 2013.
+Applications must be submitted by November 14, 2014.
 Those selected to interview will be interviewed in December or January, with selection following shortly thereafter.
-Start date is in early July, 2014, and the fellowship is two years, terminating in June, 2016.
+Start date is in early July, 2015, and the fellowship is two years, terminating in June, 2017.

 The Domestic Violence Clinic hires one person to serve as a clinical teaching fellow and supervising attorney each year, for a two-year term.
 Fellows have several areas of responsibility, including: representing victims of family abuse in CPO cases; designing and teaching Clinic seminar classes; and supervising third-year law students in their representation of clients.
 The fellowship experience is designed particularly to develop the fellow's skills as a clinical instructor and to introduce fellows to a career in clinical law teaching.
 Throughout the fellowship, fellows also receive extensive supervision and training on their litigation skills.